NoeCors/EM_Mixtures_DM/README.md

 # EM_Mixtures_DM
 EM algorithm for estimating the Deep Dirichlet Multinomial distribution and its first two moments.

+An application to real data is provided in file "Application_CancerData.R" together with the data used ("cancer_data.csv").
+Moreover a comparison between this model other likelihood-based models for extra-variation is developed.

-A more deep and detailed explenation can be found in paragraph 3.1 of the following article: https://arxiv.org/abs/2107.00470
+A more deep and detailed explenation can be found in the following article: https://arxiv.org/abs/2107.00470